-First by making a commitment.
-You must promise to learn as much about organic practice as you can.
-This is really a life-long process.
+First by making a commitment to growing organically.
+You must promise to learn as much about organic and sustainable practice as you can.
+This is really a lifelong process.
 But when you consider that a little organic knowledge (the basics) goes a long way and that the details bring you closer to perfection, you begin to understand how easy it is.

 The second commitment is the promise never to go back.
 No matter how many problems you encounter — and it’s important to remember that even conventional gardeners encounter failure, and lots of it — you will not go back to your old, chemical ways.
 When the neighbor points out that he doesn’t have any bugs in his garden and you do, it’s time to be strong.
 (It may also be helpful to point out that he doesn’t have any beneficial bugs in his garden, as you do.)
 When he says you spend a lot more time in your garden than he does, smile.
 In a year or two of organic gardening, that probably won’t be true.
 When he says that turning that compost pile must be a lot of work, put your hand on your abs and then look directly at his belly.
 Or maybe stretch out your muscled arms.

 Once you’ve made the commitment, it’s time to move on to the specifics.
 We’ve dealt with many of these issues in previous posts and you can consult them as you begin the transition.
-But here’s general guidelines to get you thinking.
+Here’s general guidelines to get you started.

 Sure, after testing, you may find your soil needs bolstering with certain minerals and other components, especially in the early stages of transition.
 And you’ll want to make sure the pH level is perfect for the plants you’ll be growing.
 But soil building with organic material is an ongoing process that results in growing rewards as the seasons progress.
 Your goal?
 To make your soil come alive.
 Remember, the more microbial life in your soil, the less problems you’ll have with poor growth, disease and insects in the future.